9 Tidy data

 What we want here is six rows for each person’s entry, with a column for “color” and a column for “count_candies”.

 We are using a range, naming the first “red” and the last column “brown” with : in between.
 This only works because those columns are all together.
-Otherwise we could list the all with c(red, blue, green) etc.
+Otherwise we could list them all with c(red, blue, green) etc.

 1. Add a note that you are pivoting the data